paigeadelethompson/netcrave_traefik/README.md

 - replace `myservice` everywhere with the container name of the application
 - change `myservice.netcrave.chat` to the domain that you want to use for the application
 - change `traefik.http.services.myservice.loadbalancer.server.port=3000` to the correct port for the application

+When the application is stood up, Traefik will automatically configure it's routes to work with it.

 # TODO
 - https://github.com/traefik/traefik/issues/11424